 - Grow – We’re called to continue to grow into the fullness of Christ and to keep learning and developing as disciples of Christ.

 - Share – We seek to share love, the good news of the Gospel, our time, spiritual gifts, and resources in a way that glorify God and meet human needs.

 “The Five G’s” – Grace, Growth, Groups, Gifts, and Good Stewardship

 To help us accomplish our mission we encourage each person in several areas we call the “The Five G’s” – Grace, Growth, Groups, Gifts, and Good Stewardship.

 We want people to accept and experience God’s Grace, God’s unmerited favor to us.
 God so loved the world that God gave Jesus so that whoever believes in him shall not perish but have eternal life.
 Jesus said he came that we might have life and have it abundantly.
 He came so his joy might be in us and so that our joy may be complete.

 We want to help people Grow spiritually by learning how to cultivate spiritual habits in their lives that enable them to grow closer to God and to experience God more fully.

 Members of our church are encouraged to participate in the life of some Small Group in order to learn, serve, and to develop relationships.
 We have a wide variety of group options available for people of all ages.

 We believe every follower of Jesus has a Spiritual Gift that God has given to be used for the common good.
-Our spiritual gifts vary according to who we are, but all of us have a significant contribution to make that can help other people and enable us to be fulfilled in the process.
+Our spiritual gifts vary, but all of us have a significant contribution to make that can help other people and enable us to be fulfilled in the process.

 The final “G” is Good Stewardship.
 Each person at our church is a minister who serves with his or her time, spiritual gifts, and money.
 The Bible teaches us to support the work of ministry as God has blessed us financially.
 In all the ways we give, we do so believing that in giving of ourselves we are blessed through our giving in a variety of ways.